 The famous tale of a wicked witch who lives in an gingerbread house, designed to ensnare greedy children into becoming her latest meal, was set to music by German composer Engelbert Humperdinck (from whom the 70s crooner took his name).
 Humperdinck’s sister Adelheid Wette wrote the libretto, a version not quite as bleak as the original.

 Humperdinck’s score contains both soaring, grand reflections of Richard Wagner and simple, folk-inspired melodies, resulting in a wondrous musical intermingling that has been a hit with audiences since its very first performance.

 The premiere was conducted by a 29-year-old Richard Strauss in Weimar on 23 December, 1893 (the Hamburg premiere was conducted by Gustav Mahler) and the opera been associated with Christmas ever since.

-Americans Elizabeth DeShong, mezzo-soprano and Laura Wilde, soprano, as well as Finnish tenor Topi Lehtipuu make their MSO debuts in this performance, joining Australians Stacey Alleaume, James Clayton and Roxanne Hislop.
+Americans Elizabeth DeShong, mezzo-soprano and Laura Wilde, soprano, as well as Finnish tenor Topi Lehtipuu make their MSO debuts in this performance, joining Australians Stacey Alleaume, James Clayton and Elizabeth Campbell.
 The National Boys Choir of Australia and Australian Girls Choir appear as the cursed children whose lives are saved when the witch’s spell is broken.